jeffreykegler/hoonlint/misc/whitespace.md

   ==
 ```

-* The head of a kingside 1-jogging hoon should be kingside.
+A kingside 1-jogging hoon should consist of,
+in lexical order:

+* Its rune.

+* A one-stop horizontal gap.

+* A head.

+* A vertical gap.
-It should be on the rune line,
+  Its inter-comment column should be the anchor column.
+  Its pre-comment column should be undefined.

+* A kingside jogging.
-indented 1 stop after the anchor column.
+  Its base column should be one stop after the anchor column.

-* The jogging of a kingside 1-jogging hoon should be kingside.
+* A vertical gap.
-It should be on a line after the rune line,
+  Its inter-comment column should be the anchor column.
-and should consist entirely of kingside jogs.
+  Its pre-comment column should be undefined.

+* A TISTIS,
+  starting at the anchor column.

 ### Queenside 1-jogging hoons

-From `arvo/sys/hoon.hoon`, lines 6305-6309:
+*From `arvo/sys/hoon.hoon`, lines 6305-6309:*
 ```
   ?-    nug
       {$0 *}   p.nug